entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 30. Barbed lepidotrichial segments: (0) absent; (1) present.

 > Zhu Y. *et al*.
 (2021), Character 263; Zhu Y. *et al*.
 (2022), Character 30.

 > - The coding of *Eosteus* is 0.

 31. Fringing fulcra: (0) absent; (1) present.

 > Zhu *et al*.
 (2009, Character 151), Friedman & Brazeau (2010, Character 46), and references therein; Zhu *et al*.
 (2013), Character 145; Choo *et al*.
 (2017), Character 252; King *et al*.
 (2017), Character 467; Castiello (2018), Character 456; Zhu Y. *et al*.
 (2022), Character 31; Brazeau *et al*.
 (2023), Character 472.

+> - Arratia (2009): "Fringing fulcra are defined here as paired structures associated with the leading edge of paired and/or unpaired fins.
+These may be swollen, spine-like, lanceolate, or distally arrow-like in shape."

 > - Taxa without lepidotrichia are coded as 'logical impossibility'.

+> - The coding of *Eosteus* is unknown, absent or present. **(check)**

 32. Scute-like ridge scales (basal fulcra): (0) absent; (1) present.

 > Giles *et al*.
 (2015), Character 27; Choo *et al*.
 (2017), Character 264; King *et al*.
 (2017), Character 471; Castiello (2018), Character 460; Zhu Y. *et al*.
 (2022), Character 32; Brazeau *et al*.
 (2023), Character 476.

+> - Arratia (2009): "According to Arratia (2008), basal fulcra are defined as large, laterally expanded, paired or unpaired scale-like structures that precede the bases of the median fins or of both paired and median fins depending on the actinopterygian subgroup."

-> - The coding of *Eosteus* is 1, the dorsal margin of the upper cuadal lobe is lined with a series of basal fulcrum as in actinopterygians.
+> - The coding of *Eosteus* is 1, as the dorsal margin of its upper cuadal lobe is lined with a series of basal fulcrum as in actinopterygians.

 33. Flank scale alignment: (0) vertical rows; (1) oblique rows or hexagonal/rhombic packing; (2) disorganised.

 > Davis *et al*.
 (2012), Character 14; Choo *et al*.
 (2017), Character 13; King *et al*.
 (2017), Character 491; Castiello (2018), Character 481; Zhu Y. *et al*.
 (2022), Character 33; Brazeau *et al*.
 (2023), Character 496.

 > - The coding of *Eosteus* is 1.

 34. Body scale growth pattern: (0) monodontode (monocuspid); (1) polyodontode (multicuspid).